Historic energy overhaul advances in Mexican Congress

 The so-called secondary legislation needed to flesh out the constitutional reform passed late last year includes some 30 bills setting out contractual and regulatory terms of the reform.

-The bills passed on Saturday include a provision allowing the federal government to absorb a portion of the roughly 1.7 trillion peso ($129 billion) pension liabilities shouldered by Pemex [PEMX.UL] and national electricity company CFE [COMFEL.UL] in a bid to improve the post-reform financial health of both.
+The bills passed on Saturday include a provision allowing the federal government to absorb a portion of the roughly 1.7 trillion peso ($129 billion) pension liabilities shouldered by Pemex and national electricity company CFE in a bid to improve the post-reform financial health of both. ($1 = 13.1878 Mexican Pesos) (Reporting by David Alire Garcia; Editing by Gareth Jones)